Pointwise-in-Time Explanation for Linear Temporal Logic Rules: Rule Status Assessment

-\textbf{Tree Structure.} LTL formulas $\varphi$ are commonly structured as trees with $\varphi$ as the base node \cite{lemieux2015general} \cite{kim2019bayesian}.
+LTL formulas $\varphi$ are commonly structured as trees with $\varphi$ as the base node \cite{lemieux2015general} \cite{kim2019bayesian}.
 Here, the children of a parent node are the arguments of the parent formula, until each branch terminates in a leaf containing only a label.
 We additionally store the type of the weakest operator in $\varphi_j$ for each node, denoted $\theta_j$; in the case where $\varphi_j = \alpha$, we assign type $\theta_j = AP$ (``atomic proposition'') to denote that the node contains a label.
 An example is given in Figure \ref{treeEx}.

-\textbf{Modules and Algorithm.} Each node of a tree contains a formula consisting of one or more arguments bound by an operator.
+Each node of a tree contains a formula consisting of one or more arguments bound by an operator.
 The operator type determines how the argument truth values map to a status; for instance, consider a trace $\rho$ where a formula $\varphi_j$ is true at a single time step $t'$.
 Here, a node with $\varphi = \mathbf{G}\varphi_j$ (type $\mathbf{G}$) is violated at all $t$; a node $\varphi = \mathbf{F}\varphi_j$ (type $\mathbf{F}$) is active until satisfaction at $t'$.
 Thus, we establish separate modules for every type, each with inputs $\varphi$, $t_0$, $\rho^{t_0...}$ and outputs $\tau^a,\tau^s,\tau^i,\tau^v$ to satisfy Definition \ref{activedef}.
 Our proposed algorithm works node-by-node, beginning with all leaf nodes and working up each branch until $\tau$ has been calculated for the entire tree (child nodes are always instantiated before their parents).
-The algorithm then accepts queries and returns status at the desired time steps:
+The algorithm then accepts queries and returns status at the desired time steps.
+The RSA algorithm is described informally below.
+A more rigorous definition is given in pseudocode in the Appendix.

 The temporal and logical operator modules are defined in Tables \ref{tab:tempmodules} and \ref{tab:logmodules}, respectively.
-For proof that the modules satisfy Definition \ref{activedef}, see the Appendix.
+Finally, we claim that the modules as defined will correctly assign status values according to our status definitions.
+This is captured by the following theorem.